STRRL/logseq-pages/README.md

 A cli tool for list all pages in logseq repo, marked with public or private.

-When I using [logseq](https://github.com/logseq/logseq) to build my knowledge base and publish publicly, I found that "Make it public for publishing" and "Make it private" could only be accessed on the application.
+When I using [logseq](https://github.com/logseq/logseq) to build my knowledge base and publish publicly, I found that " Make it public for publishing" and "Make it private" could only be accessed on the application.
 So I have to manually walk though all the pages and make sure that all I wanted to be published pages have been marked as public.

 That is terrible experience.